steven5chun/big2-portfolio-allocation/README.md

 ## Project Title

-The Big 2 Portfolio Arrangement: A Journey to Learn Portfolio Management by Monte Carlo Simulation through Big 2
+The Big 2 Portfolio Allocation: A Journey to Learn Portfolio Management by Monte Carlo Simulation through Big 2

 ## Project Goal